Somali Navy: Re-establishment

 In June 2009, the Somali navy was re-established with a new commander appointed: Admiral Farah Omar Ahmed.

 Up to 500 naval personnel were training in Mogadishu, with their training expected to finish in December 2009.
 They were reported as the first batch of a 5000 strong navy force.
 Admiral Farrah Ahmed Omaar told a New Yorker reporter in December 2009 that the navy was 'practically nothing' at the time, though five hundred new recruits were in training.

 It was said by Admiral Omar that the recruits were being paid $60 per month.

 A Somali delegation visiting Turkey in August 2011 submitted a request for two search-and-rescue ships and six coast guard boats.
 Worth some 250 million euros, if approved, the request might have turned the new Somali navy into a stronger naval force, capable of curbing piracy and protecting its coastline.

 In August 2011 a Transitional Federal Government-Puntland cooperative agreement called for the creation of a Somali Marine Force.

 On 30 June 2012, the United Arab Emirates announced a contribution of $1 million toward enhancing Somalia's naval security.
 Boats, equipment and communication gear necessary for the rebuilding of the coast guard would be bought.
 A central operations naval command was also planned to be set up in Mogadishu.

 On 23 January 2020, it was announced that the Turkish Naval Forces donated several patrol vessels and amphibious vessels to the Somali Navy as a form of military aid to Somalia and to carry on its commitment to the nations joint task force.

 In July 2020, it was reported that China and the Somali Navy were planning to Conduct joint naval patrols in the waters including Somaliland’s coast.

+In February 2024, Somalia and Turkey signed a Defense and Economic Cooperation Framework Agreement.
+It grants Turkey a 10-year mandate to support Somalia's maritime security efforts, including the training and equipping of the Somali navy to protect its Exclusive Economic Zone (EEZ) from piracy, illegal fishing, toxic dumping, terrorism, and foreign interference.
+The agreement stipulates that Turkey will receive 30% of the revenue from the economic zone known for its abundant marine resources.

+In June 2025, Turkey delivered two unnamed utility helicopters for the Somali Navy.
+Pictures surfaced online shortly after the delivery showing Turkish AS532 helicopters at Aden Abdulle airport in Mogadishu.

+In July 2025, General Abduwahaab Omer, Commander of the Somali Navy, held a meeting in Ankara with Admiral Ercüment Tatlioğlu, Commander of the Turkish Naval Forces.
+The meeting focused on strategic plans to develop and equip Somalia’s Navy and Coastal Defense Forces, aiming to deepen maritime security cooperation between the two countries.
+General Abduwahaab Omar presented Somalia’s naval needs, while Admiral Ercüment Tatlioğlu showcased Türkiye’s military equipment and capabilities.
+The meeting focused on potential purchases and future cooperation in training and naval development.